KaviarasuSakthivadivel/myalgo.github.io/markdown.md

+# How to install this project

+    npm install gitbook-cli -g

+  And then do,

+    gitbook serve

 # Markdown

 Most of the examples from this documentation are in Markdown.
 Markdown is default parser for GitBook, but one can also opt for the [AsciiDoc syntax](asciidoc.md).